Laban254/HNGx-INTERNSHIP/STAGE-2/README.md

 ## Author

-This API was created by [Your Name].
+This API was created by [Laban Kibet](https://github.com/Laban254).

 Feel free to explore the API and use it to manage user records in your application.